Ministerial Suicide Watch (Update) - Guido Fawkes

 — Tom Newton Dunn (@tnewtondunn) February 4, 2018

-Wallace himself dismissed the story in no uncertain terms and attributes the source as former fireplace salesman and current Defence Secretary Gavin Williamson:
+Wallace himself dismissed the story in no uncertain terms and attributes the story to former fireplace salesman and current Defence Secretary Gavin Williamson:

 There is something very Dad’s Army about the Mail on Sunday story that I’m resigning.
 I shall put the paper in the fireplace where it belongs.